 Your body needs water to function properly at all levels—including processing calories.
 If you are even slightly dehydrated, your metabolism slows down.
 Multiple studies have shown that participants who drank at least eight glasses of water a day burned more calories than those who consumed slightly less.

 Purchasing a large Hydroflask or another refillable water bottle is a perfect way to track your water intake.
-It’s important you drink at least one glass of water per hour, with every meal, and with every snack to help with hydration.
+It’s important you drink at least one glass of water per hour.
+So, have water with every meal, and with every snack to help with hydration.
 If you are someone who drinks coffee all day long, limiting your intake will help with hydration.
 Since caffeine is a diuretic, consuming more than 250mg of caffeine (2 eight-ounce cups of coffee) a day can dehydrate you.
 Limiting your caffeine intake is another way to stay as hydrated as possible and keep your metabolism hot.